Current Caritas Network Responses

 Since late August, more than 600,000 people, most of whom identify as Rohingya, have crossed the Myanmar border.

-Caritas has been responding to the immediate needs of this devastating humanitarian crisis by providing essential food items such as dal, salt, sugar and cooking oil, as well as basic cooking utensils, reaching 29,317 families in desperate need.
+Caritas has been responding to the immediate needs of this devastating humanitarian crisis by providing essential food items such as dal, salt, sugar and cooking oil, as well as basic cooking utensils.
+So far, Caritas Bangladesh has supported over 305,000 individuals.

 Your donation to the Caritas Asia Emergency Appeal will help to respond to the escalating immediate and ongoing needs of this devastating humanitarian crisis by providing food, non-food items, shelter, clean water, mobile health clinics and sanitation facilities.

 Since the beginning of August, 2017, severe monsoon rains have caused widespread flooding across the South Asian countries of Bangladesh, India, Nepal and Pakistan.
 The disaster has affected over 40 million people, with an estimated 1,300 deaths.

 The floods destroyed crops, homes, schools, health facilities, with many people living in shelters and relief camps.
 The rains are predicted to continue until October.

 150,000 people are currently being assisted by the Caritas Internationalis network.
 The network is providing support and assistance through food, WASH, shelter, livelihoods, health and protection/psychosocial support.